UPDATED JUNE 7, 2023

-In this article I wanted to share some things I’ve learned and that have helped me.
+So, in this article I wanted to share what I’ve learned and the things that have helped me.
 I hope you find it helpful.

 Skills and experience